 This approach can be challenging.
 Not every workplace is adequately prepared to make these changes, even for the short term.
 Thankfully, our digital landscape has offered solutions to help ease the transition.

 We’re going to look at the key ways in which technology can make remote operations a practical, safe, and beneficial option for businesses as we move into an uncertain future.

 Embracing tools for communications and security

-Perhaps the most important consideration when transitioning from physical to digital workspaces is keeping the team connected.
+Perhaps the most important consideration when transitioning from physical to digital workspaces is keeping the team connected via different communication platforms.
 In offices, this is easy as we’re surrounded by our colleagues and have the opportunity to make regular, meaningful contact with team members and leadership.